Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Methodology

 Here $C_l$ is the pristine layered cathode structure, $C_s$ is the spinel structure, and $C_r$ is the rock salt for a generic nickel-rich material. $O_2$ is also present in the system, as is $C_{prod}$, the product of the reaction between $O_2$ and the electrolyte $C_e$.
 Enabling even a simple kinetic model like this to respond to the SOC presents a challenge.
 The rate parameters of the electrochemically-dependent R1 and R2 differ for each studied cathode chemistry, and also must respond continuously to the SOC.
 R3', meanwhile, represents the chemical electrolyte oxidation pathway that occurs regardless of cathode or SOC, as indicated by the prime notation.
 Similarly, the heat released from the first two reactions is SOC dependent, while the prime $\Delta H_3'$ is a fixed constant based on the electrolyte chemistry.

 Returning to the four constraints listed above, we note that the the two-step cathode decomposition in R1 and R2 satisfies conclusion (1), the SOC dependent coefficient $\nu$ in R2 satisfies (2), the presence of R3 satisfies (3), and KA-CRNN training of the oxygen evolution reaction using critical SOC data will implicitly enforce (4).
-The continously varying kinetic parameters of R1 and R2, especially the oxygen stoichiometric coefficient $\nu$, are the key modeling innovation that enable this concise yet still strongly physics-encoded reaction model.
-To accurately learn these continuous kinetic parameters, we leverage KA-CRNNs as discussed in the next subsection and shown in Fig. \ref{fig:fig1}.
+The continously varying kinetic parameters of R1 and R2, especially the oxygen stoichiometric coefficient $\nu$, are the key modeling innovation that enable this concise yet still strongly physics-encoded reaction model. {Specifically, the learnable SOC variation of $\nu$ enables it to adjust, assumption-free, from minimal oxygen evolution at low SOCs to large oxygen evolution at high SOCs, providing a direct connection to the oxygen release experimental conclusions presented in Sec. {\ref{sec:method-cath-theory}}.} To accurately learn these continuous kinetic parameters, we leverage KA-CRNNs as discussed in the next subsection and shown in Fig. \ref{fig:fig1}.